isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2129.md

 ---
-title: Culture Tank System with Water Monitoring and Control System
+title: Conveyor System for transporting materials
 permalink: /productivity-solutions-grant/solutionrepo/solution2129
 ---

 ### Description

-Fish cultivation system with monitoring and control system
+A conveyor system that automates farming processes such as production, feeding, post-harvesting, packing, etc.

 ### Details of Solution